 DATABASE(S) DESCRIPTION FEDERAL DATABASES NPL The NPL is the EPA's database of uncontrolled or abandoned hazardous waste facilities that have been listed for priority remedial actions under the Superfund Program.
 Updated quarterly.
 CERCLIS/ NFRAP The CERCLIS database is a compilation of facilities which the EPA has investigated or is currently investigating for a release or threatened release of hazardous substances pursuant to the CERCLA of 1980.
 NFRAP refers to facilities that have been removed and archived from its inventory of CERCLA sites.
 Institutional Control/Engineering Control Superfund sites that have either an engineering or an institutional control.
 The data includes the control and the media contaminated.
 RCRA CORRACTS/ TSD The EPA maintains a database of RCRA facilities associated with TSD of hazardous materials that are undergoing "corrective action."
 A "Corrective action" order is issued when there has been a release of hazardous waste or constituents into the environment from a RCRA facility.
 RCRA Non- CORRACTS/ TSD The RCRA Non-CORRACTS/TSD Database is a compilation by the EPA of facilities that report storage, transportation, treatment, or disposal of hazardous waste.
 Unlike the RCRA CORRACTS/TSD database, the RCRA Non-CORRACTS/TSD database does not include RCRA facilities where corrective action is required.
 RCRA Generators The RCRA Generators database, maintained by the EPA, lists facilities that generate hazardous waste as part of their normal business practices.
 Generators are listed as large, small, or conditionally exempt.
 LQGs produce at least 1,000 kg/month of on-acutely hazardous waste or 1 kg/month of acutely hazardous waste.
 SQGs produce 100 to 1,000 kg/month of non-acutely hazardous waste.
 CESQGs are those that generate less than 100 kg/month of non-acutely hazardous waste.
 ERNS ERNS records and stores information on reported releases of oil and hazardous substances.
+Indian Reservation USGS map layer portrays Indian administered land within the United States with an area equal to or greater than 640 acres.
+Tribal LUST This is a database maintained by the EPA of LUSTs on Indian land in Arizona, California, New Mexico, and Nevada.
+Tribal UST This is a database maintained by the EPA of USTs on Indian land.
 STATE DATABASES Cal Sites The Cal Sites database is maintained by the Cal-EPA, DTSC.
 This database contains information on AWP, and both known and potentially contaminated properties.
 Two- thirds of these properties have been classified, based on available information, as needing NFA by the DTSC.
 The remaining properties are in various stages of review and remediation to determine if a problem exists.
-EnviroStor DTSC electronic database system with information about sites that are known to be contaminated with hazardous substances as well as information about sites that are known to be contaminated with hazardous substances as well as information on uncharacterized properties where further studies may reveal problems.
+EnviroStor DTSC electronic database system with information about sites that are known to be contaminated with hazardous substances, as well as information on uncharacterized properties where further studies may reveal problems.
 SLIC The SLIC database is maintained by the RWQCB.
 SWF/LF The SWF/LF database consists of open and closed solid waste disposal facilities and transfer stations.
 The data comes from the IWMB's SWIS database.
 LUST Databases of the LUST information system are maintained by the SWRCB and RWQCB.
 UST/AST The UST Information System and AST database are maintained by the SWRCB, which may include the owner and location of the USTs/ASTs.
 VCP The VCP database is a Cal-EPA listing of properties involved in the voluntary remediation program Brownfields This database is a DTSC tracking system of California Brownfields sites.
-STATE DATABASES Indian Reservation Tribal LUST USGS map layer portrays Indian administered land within the United States with an area equal to or greater than 640 acres.
-This is a database maintained by the EPA of LUSTs on Indian land in Arizona, California, New Mexico, and Nevada.
-Tribal UST This is a database maintained by the EPA of USTs on Indian land.